Shogi: Resignation

 The losing player will usually resign when the situation is thought to be hopeless and may declare the resignation at any time during their turn.
 Although a player may resign just after they are checkmated, playing up to the checkmate point rarely occurs in practice as players normally resign as soon as a loss is deemed inevitable.
 Similarly, if a player were to lose in an Entering King situation (see section below) by having less than 24 points (or by any of the other Impasse rules used by amateurs), then the player will usually resign before that point.

 In traditional tournament play, a formal resignation is required – that is, a checkmate is not a sufficient condition for winning.
 The resignation is indicated by bowing and/or saying 'I lost' (負けました makemashita) and/or placing the right hand over the piece stands.
 Placing the hand over the piece stand is a vestige of an older practice of gently dropping one's pieces in hand over the board in order to indicate resignation.
 In western practice, a handshake may be used.

-Illegal move
+Infractions

-In professional and serious (tournament) amateur games, a player who makes an illegal move loses immediately.
+In professional and serious (tournament) amateur games, a player who makes an infraction, such as an illegal move, loses immediately.
 (Note: This is in contrast to western chess, which usually allows moves to be corrected with sometimes a less severe consequence of time penalty.
 However, the rules are complex.
 Cf. Rules of chess § Illegal move.)
+This rule also includes other types of infractions besides illegal moves.
 The loss stands even if play continued and the move was discovered later in game.
 However, if neither the opponent nor a third party points out the illegal move and the opponent later resigned, the resignation stands as the result.